RTO ID 41038; CRICOS Provider Code 03417F

 To supplement their own textbooks, students have access to Charter Australia Reference Library of textbooks and reference books.
 Please ask at Reception regarding the procedures for using the library.
 As a Charter Australia’s student, you can borrow and use facilities at a number of libraries which have partnership arrangements with Charter Australia.
 Applicable library fees may apply.

 Charter Australia monitors, records and assesses the course progress of each student throughout and at the end of each teaching term.
 Unsatisfactory progress is defined as not successfully completing or demonstrating competency in at least 50% of the units in any study period of a course.
 International students who do not achieve satisfactory progress for two consecutive study periods (terms) will be reported to Department of Home Affairs via the PRISMS system.

-Students can access their results and feedback via CHASE Online® and also from trainers to show them their recorded results.
+Students can access their results and feedback via the Student Portal and also from trainers to show them their recorded results.
 Students can contact their trainer as soon as their results are available.
 Trainers are the first point of contact if students have any issues with assessments.

 Course progress for international students

 Under the National Code of Practice for Providers of Education and Training to Overseas Students 2018 of the ESOS Act 2000, international students are required to maintain satisfactory course progress in order to successfully complete their program within the duration specified in the Confirmation of Enrolment (CoE) letter.
 An education provider can only extend the expected duration of study in limited circumstances, through issuing a new CoE letter.